 A word about the founder

 Purna Gurung was born in Tanchok and a strong desire to give back to his community never left him.
-He's lived in London for eighteen years and for the last ten, has been running his gardening business- Lalupate Gardening (http://www.lpgardening.co.uk)
+He's living in London since 2000 and has been running his gardening business- Lalupate Gardening (http://www.lpgardening.co.uk) from 2007.

 He belives that nature (and human spirit) has no boundries and what is saved and nourished in one part of the world will one day benefit the whole Mother Earth.
 Purna is a very practical enthusiastic man; a doer with a dream.
 At this stage of growing the Garden, he needs your help.